Free Egyptians Party: Board of trustees

-Internal Crisis
+Internal crisis

-In 2016, the Free Egyptians Party underwent a major internal crisis that led to the division of the party into two opposing factions; one led by Party Leader Essam Khalil, and the other led by Party founder Naguib Sawiris.
+In 2016, the Free Egyptians Party underwent a major internal crisis that led to the division of the party into two opposing factions; one led by party leader Essam Khalil, and the other led by party founder Naguib Sawiris.

 Buildup

-Essam Khalil saw Sawiris and the Board as being too domineering over party affairs, and that the only way to effectively lead what was now the biggest political party in Egypt would be to remove the board and transfer the executive and legislative roles of the board to the Political Bureau.
+Essam Khalil saw Sawiris and the board as being too domineering over party affairs, and that the only way to effectively lead what was now the biggest political party in Egypt would be to remove the board and transfer the executive and legislative roles of the board to the political bureau.

 Furthermore, Khalil was angered by Sawiris' constant interference in party affairs and his criticism of the party's continued support for the government.
 Sawiris also called for disciplinary action against several party members, for voting in favour of actions he deemed wrong, such as the attack on the influential Egyptian writer and media personality Ibrahim Eissa.
 The majority of said parliamentarians were close friends of Khalil's, which caused further tension between the two.

 It has also been reported that Sawiris had cut off funding towards the party for 6–7 months in protest of its policies.
 Sawiris wanted the party to serve as an opposition figure to the government, whereas it seemed Khalil was just supporting everything the government did.

 Division

-The dispute began when Khalil called for a vote to dissolve the Board of Trustees of the party at the Annual Party Conference.
-Khalil emphasised that the party was too big for a Board of Trustees, and that the system of management of the party was too inefficient.
-He asserted that there are only two other parties in the world with a Board of Trustees, one in Iran, and the other being the Muslim Brotherhood.
-However, according to the party's own bylaws, any decision concerning the governance of the party must be approved of by the Board of Trustees.
+The dispute began when Khalil called for a vote to dissolve the board of trustees of the party at the annual party conference.
+Khalil emphasised that the party was too big for a board of trustees, and that the system of management of the party was too inefficient.
+He asserted that there are only two other parties in the world with a board of trustees, one in Iran, and the other being the Muslim Brotherhood.
+However, according to the party's own bylaws, any decision concerning the governance of the party must be approved of by the board of trustees.

-Thus a stalemate was reached, wherein Khalil took control of the party as though the Board had approved the new proposals, whilst Sawiris stood firm in his stance against the move, deeming it to be illegal, and continues to exercise great influence on the party.
+Thus a stalemate was reached, wherein Khalil took control of the party as though the board had approved the new proposals, whilst Sawiris stood firm in his stance against the move, deeming it to be illegal, and continues to exercise great influence on the party.

 Aftermath

 Little has changed in the party's situation since 2016.
 Sawiris has since filed a lawsuit in Egypt against Essam Khalil for violation of the party's internal bylaws.
-However, due to the inactivity of the party, especially in the face of the growing influence of the Wafd Party and the explosive rise of the Future of the Nation Party, the Free Egyptians Party is no longer seen as the political force it once was, and is widely expected to lose many seats in the next parliamentary elections.
+However, due to the inactivity of the party, especially in the face of the growing influence of the Wafd Party and the explosive rise of the Future of the Nation Party, the Free Egyptians Party is no longer seen as the political force it once was.
+And as a result, It lost all of its seats in the following parliamentary elections.